Ryzzzen/rocketsearch/README.md

 This is a **WIP** project.
 As I can't allow much of my time to coding, the development is gonna be slow.
+You can run `index.js` using `node`, but it only shows how the objects are gonna be saved (for now).